Skip Navigation

 • Road hazards: Debris, potholes, animals, and other objects may cause a truck driver to lose control.
 If this happens, it may lead to an accident.

-Truck Accident Injuries in New Jersey
+Types of Injuries Sustained in New Jersey Truck Accidents

 Some other common truck accident injuries are: